Phan Bội Châu: Việt Nam vong quốc sử

 The book is written in a style that differed from the prevailing writing technique and structure of the scholar gentry of the time.
 The scholar gentry under the Confucian education system fostered by the classical imperial examinations were molded by their study and memorization of classical Chinese poetry and literature.
 As such, the literary style tended to be poetic, indirect and metaphorical, relying on allusions and imagery to depict an idea.
 Phan eschewed this traditional style to write in a direct, ordinary prose style, especially in his analytical and argumentative sections.
 The book precipitated a new style of writing among scholar gentry revolutionaries, who later tended to use a more direct style.

 The book created a reaction in China, sparking follow-up essays by Chinese writers who were taken aback by the Phan's description of Vietnamese life under French colonial rule.
 It generated gloomy pieces by Chinese writers who predicted that their nation would suffer a similar fate if they failed to modernize.
 One such Chinese response later became a teaching text at the Tonkin Free School in Hanoi, a school run by Phan's contemporaries to promote the independence movement.
 However, Phan did not receive much of a reaction in terms of aid towards his independence efforts, since the book made Chinese readers worry about their own future.
 The book had a much better reception among Vietnamese readers.
-Phan and a colleague, Đặng Tử Kính, left Japan for the first time in August 1905, carrying 50 copies of the book that were to distributed throughout Vietnam, of which further copies were made inside the country.
+Phan and a colleague, Đặng Tử Kính, left Japan for the first time in August 1905, carrying 50 copies of the book that were distributed throughout Vietnam, after which further copies were made inside the country.
 Phan's direct writing style, without the use of allegories, upset traditionalists but made the book more accessible to literate people who had not been trained in classical literature.

 Đông-Du Movement

 In 1905, the Vietnam Modernization Association agreed to send Phan to Japan to get Japanese military assistance or weapons.
 The Duy Tân Hội had turned more radical after Japan's victory over Russia led to the popular belief that Japan would soon turn its attention to ridding Asia of the western imperialist powers in general.
-However, Phan soon realised that Japanese military aid would not be possible, and turned his attention to using Japan as a base to train and educate young Vietnamese students, by starting the Đông Du (Visit the East) Society.
+However, Phan soon realized that Japanese military aid would not be possible, and turned his attention to using Japan as a base to train and educate young Vietnamese students, by starting the Đông Du (Visit the East) Society.
 The number of Vietnamese students sent to Japan for training peaked at 200 in 1908.
 However, due to pressure from the French government, especially after the signing of the Franco-Japanese Treaty of 1907, Japan declared Phan to be persona non grata and expelled him in 1909.